ssgaryss/Pika/README.md

 1. Downloading the repository:

-   Start by cloning the repository with git clone --recursive git@github.com:ssgaryss/Pika.git.
+   Start by cloning the repository. `git clone --recursive git@github.com:ssgaryss/Pika.git`

    If the repository was cloned non-recursively previously, use git submodule update --init to clone the necessary submodules.